Combine a sail on the Gundalow with our shore program and make a day of it!

 Piscataqua People: Travel back in time and take part in settling the Piscataqua Region.
 Become a Native American, a Shipbuilder, or a merchant and make decisions about how you live, where you live, and how you adapt to the changing settlement.
 This role-playing game introduces students to the the region and asks them to settle and barter with other early settlers.

-Then and Now: A History of the Waterfront: Take a walk around Prescott Park and discover the history of the region through stories, photos and the historical landmarks of the area.
+A Walk in the Park: A History of the Waterfront: Take a walk around Prescott Park and discover the history of the region through stories, photos and the historical landmarks of the area.
 Take a step back in time and imagine what Prescott Park looked like when Puddle Dock ran through the area, or find the oldest grave in the cemetery.

 Tide-Pooling Scavenger Hunt: Explore our coastline by looking for different critters in the water’s of Piece Island.
 Spending time along the shore is a wonderful segway into looking at plankton on the Gundalow.
 Our crew and volunteers will spend time exploring the area with you and answering questions.